PilzAdam/nodetopia/README.txt

 Installation:
 -------------
-Place it in the $path_user/games/ and select it in the main menu.
+Place it in $path_user/games/ and select it in the main menu.
-Make sure that you select mapgen v7 when creating a new world.

 Goal:
 -----
-This game aims to have a bit more challenging gameplay than minetest_game.
+This game aims to have a challenging survival gameplay.

-The "voxel idea" plays a big role, there are only a few non blocky items.
+The "voxel idea" plays a big role, there are only a few non cubic items.

 Tips (for people who know minetest_game):
 -----------------------------------------